stomobe/Dodge-the-Creeps/README.md

 # Dodge the Creeps
  Godot starter project.
 This is a simple game; the goal is to move the player character around, collect glowing orbs, and dodge the spawning enemy mobs.
-Glowing orbs gain score points.
+Each orb you collect and each second you survive increases your score.
 Touch an enemy mob and it's game over.
-Your score also passively goes up the longer you survive.
+Try to survive for as long as you can!

  ![screenshot from game](screenshot.png)